FoldingAtHome/siegetank-backend/README.md

 <h2> POST,DELETE,PUT </h2>
 <h3> POST x.com/st/projects </h3>
 Create a new project using a set of OpenMM generated XMLs.
 The user can choose to select additional options, whose default values are listed below.
 Each streams within a project has its own system, integrator, and XML files.
 The user may choose to add new ones as needed.
 Options are defined on a project basis, that is, all streams share the same properties.
-The project is an sha1sum of the union of the system and the integrator xmls.
+The project id is an sha1sum of the union of the system and the integrator xmls.
 __REQ__
 ``` json
 {